-As the Commissioners were being selected by the California State Auditor's Office (CSA), CSA was also responsible for helping to set up the Commissions infrastructure.
+As the first eight Commissioners were being selected by the California State Auditor's Office (CSA), CSA was also responsible for helping to set up the Commission's infrastructure.
 In fact, they received specific Commission allocated funds for this effort.
-Funds were used to purchase office equipment, computers, contract with vendors for Commission meetings, and hired a retired annuitant (RA) to help with these activities.
+Funds were used to purchase office equipment and computers, contract with vendors for Commission meetings, and hire a retired annuitant (RA) to help with these activities.
 The RA had been a member of the 2010 Commission administrative team and had a wealth of knowledge to help in the set-up of the new Commission.
-CSA secured the Commissions office space located on the second floor of the Department of Rehabilitation building, 721 Capitol Mall.
+CSA secured the Commission's office space on the second floor of the Department of Rehabilitation building, 721 Capitol Mall.
 The main suite, Suite 260, served as office space for staff and also as a space for the videographers to set up and host the Commission meetings.
-The other smaller suite, Suite 250, was set up for Legal staff.
-Due to Covid-19 impacts, most of the Commission's meetings were virtual and allowed for videographers to set up and leave their equipment in Suite 260 for the meetings.
+The other, smaller suite, Suite 250, was set up for Legal staff.
+Due to COVID-19 impacts, most of the Commission's meetings were virtual and allowed for videographers to set up and leave their equipment in Suite 260 for the meetings.

 CSA used the 2010's staffing information as the base to purchase appropriate equipment and computers.
-Due to Covid-19 impacts, office space needs for staffing were very different from 2010 as most of the staff worked remotely.
+Due to COVID-19 impacts, office space needs for staffing were very different from 2010 as most of the staff worked remotely.
 Once the full Commission was seated, they used the open space in Suite 260 to host meetings, both virtual and limited in-person meetings.
-The Commission also conducted its Executive staff level virtual interviews from Suite 260.
+The Commission also used Suite 260 to conduct its hybrid-format interviews of executive staff candidates.
 CSA also contracted with vendors to help the Commission with their initial meetings.
 They contracted and paid for the videographer, ASL, and transcriptions services until the Commission was fully seated and able to enter into contracts on its own.
 The RA was instrumental in this effort, and subsequently was hired by the Executive Director into a full time Commission position as the Deputy Administrator.
 This position was essential to the Commission from an institutional knowledge perspective and made for a smooth transition from CSA to the Commission.